akweiss/RNA-seq-intro/command-line.md

 can download the data (also supplied in the article), move it to our project directory, and get started on the first step.

 The first objective in our pipeline is to read our RNA sequences into HISAT2 in order to generate our alignments.
-To reiterate, our goal here is map these millions of short reads of mRNA that we are given to some reference genome, where we will then attempt to pinpoint the position of where these short sequences belong within that genome.
+To reiterate, our goal here is map these millions of short reads of mRNA that we are given to our reference genome, where we will then attempt to pinpoint the position of where these short sequences belong within that genome.
 After navigating to our project directory, we can run the following commands for each of our twelve samples to do this: